There’s one thing almost all first-time beard growers experience at some point in their journey, and that is the dreaded itchy beard.

 - This way, your mane stays clean without drying up and causing a beard rash.

-3. Prevent the Itch with Beard Oil
+3. Moisturize and Soften with Beard Oil

 We begin the reapplying of moisture with some trusted beard oil.
 I could go on all day about the ingredients and what to choose, but that would just make this post too long (if you want the details of the details, read through our guide on best beard oils).